Signs of Hunger in Newborn Babies

 - Crying and being irritable.
 Crying is a late sign of hunger and some babies may get so worked up that they won’t want to latch onto your breast or teat of the bottle or they could latch onto your nipple in their haste and annoyance.
 This, I assure you, will bring you exquisite pain.

 Babies tend to cluster feed at times when they are experiencing rapid growth.
-Cluster feeding is characterised by showing signs of hunger more frequently than usual (frequently observed by mothers who schedule their baby feeding times at intervals as opposed to feeding the baby on demand).
+Cluster feeding is characterized by showing signs of hunger more frequently than usual (frequently observed by mothers who schedule their baby feeding times at intervals as opposed to feeding the baby on demand).

 What is Cluster Feeding?